pycascades/landing/README.md

 - blog/news
 - rss for blog

+### future state
-Each year's homepage is hosted under www.pycascades.com/<year>, for example www.pycascades.com/2026.
+We think we want to host each year's homepage is under www.pycascades.com/<year>, for example www.pycascades.com/2026.